 The British leader was Prime Minister Winston Churchill and he did not want to give up.
-For more than three months, a small group of British fighter pilots flew their planes into the sky each day to meet the German bombers and protected their country.
+For more than three months, a small group of British fighter pilots flew their planes into the sky each day to meet the German bombers and protect their country.
 Below, the people of Great Britain operated anti-aircraft guns, hid in subway stations, covered their windows to make it harder for the German bombers to find their targets in the dark, and waited for help from America.
-What saved the British, in addition to their own air force, was that they had discovered the power of radar, and knew where and when the Germans were coming.
+What saved the British, in addition to their own air force, was that they had discovered the power of radar, and knew when the Germans were coming

 Primary Source: Photograph